gosexy/gosexy.org/markdown/db/collection.md

 ### db.Collection.Find(...interface{}) *(db.Item, error)*

-Return the first `db.Item` of the `db.Collection` that matches all the provided conditions.
-You can provide as many conditions as you want, the order of the conditions does not matter but you must realize that they are evaluated from left to right and from top to bottom.
+Return the first item on the `db.Collection` that matches all the provided conditions.
+You can provide as many conditions as you want, the order of the conditions does not matter.

 ```go
 // The `sess` variable is a db.Database object.